 Check-in will not occur before or after designated hours.

 Artists may drive onsite for easy load in/out during designated set-up and breakdown times only.
-Vehicles must be offsite one hour prior to festival opening each day.
+Vehicles are not allowed onsite during the weekday after 8:30 a.m. or during the weekends after 10:00 a.m.
 Any vehicle entering the festival site must have a valid driver’s license and proof of valid automobile insurance.
 Artists may begin to breakdown their booths at 7 p.m.
-Sunday, October 10, 2021.
+Sunday, October 9, 2021.
 Artists will not be able to access the site by vehicle until the site is cleared of patrons.

 - Ceramics/Pottery – Original clay and porcelain work other than jewelry.
 No machine-made or mass-produced work is permitted.
 If multiple pieces of the same design are displayed, each piece must be signed.